Elcris1/Elcris1/README.md

 ### Hi there 👋
 My name is Eloi, I'm a Computer Science student and I work part-time.
 Because of my job, I've been involved in projects with Angular, Ionic, Node.JS, Firebase, MySQL, NoSQL, Python and Modbus.
-I'm native Spansih with the ability to speak fluent English.
+I'm native Spanish with the ability to speak fluent English.

 ### What have I done something about
 - Angular 9+